-- Cyclothymic disorder involves fluctuating mood disturbances involving several distinct periods of hypomanic symptoms and depressive symptoms over a period of two years for adults or one year for adolescents.
+- Cyclothymic disorder involves fluctuating mood disturbances involving several distinct periods of hypomanic symptoms and depressive symptoms over a period of two years for adults.

 Statistics for Bipolar Disorder

 According to the Depression and Bipolar Support Alliance (DBSA), about 5.7 million adults in the United States meet the criteria for bipolar disorder.
-Information on bipolar disorder among adolescents is more difficult to come by, but researchers with the National Institute of Mental Health (NIMH) estimate that about 2.5% of young people suffer from symptoms that are consistent with a diagnosis of bipolar disorder.
 Unfortunately, studies suggest that less than half of people who have bipolar disorder are currently receiving mental health treatment.

 Causes & Risk Factors of Bipolar Disorder

 Research indicates that several factors can play a role in determining whether or not a person will develop bipolar disorder.
 These genetic and environmental factors can influence the onset and severity of the symptoms that may be experienced by a person who is predisposed to develop bipolar disorder.

 Genetic: Studies suggest a strong genetic connection with bipolar disorder.
 For example, people whose parents or siblings suffer from bipolar II disorder have a 40% chance of developing the same form of the disorder themselves.
 If a parent or sibling has bipolar I disorder, the risk of developing bipolar II disorder is about 22%.
 Having an identical twin with bipolar disorder can increase a person’s risk of developing the disease to as much as 70%.